 Home Improvement Contracts -- The cooling off period is longer for Home Improvement Contracts.
 For these contracts, the buyer can cancel the transaction before midnight of the 5th business day after the transaction.
 Also, if the buyer is 65 or older, they can cancel until midnight on the 7th day after the transaction.

 Generally, Saturday is considered a business day.
 Business days include all days except Sundays and certain holidays.
-Read the Law: MD Code Comm.
-Law § 14-301 et seq., MD Code Business Regulation 8-101
+Read the Law: Maryland Code, Commercial Law,Section 14-301 et seq., Maryland Code, Business Regulation, Section 8-101

 Oral vs Written Contracts – Oral contracts are generally enforceable, but written agreements are recommended in order to help resolve later disagreements.
 Further, a writing may be required to enforce a contract in certain situations, including the sale of goods that are worth more than $500, and for real estate transactions.